 As this festival is normally celebrated by Hindus, its hidden myth and prosperous tradition can have a sort of glimpse for non-Hindus.
 Tourists never miss rejoicing this festival as long as they are in Kathmandu city.

-Although this festival is celebrated by most of the Hindus, Newari culture and tradition are unforgettable.
+Although this festival is celebrated by most Hindus, Newari culture and tradition are unforgettable.
 Its cultural prosperity and sorts of local cuisines have been keen aspects to observe.

-Would not we prefer Spicy food together with local alcohol?
+Would not we prefer Spicy food with local alcohol?

 We may like it if we are cultural followers and taste-lovers.
 Kwati (food having nine food grains) is usually cooked during the festival.
 In the Newari language, ‘kwa’ means ‘hot’ and ‘Ti’ means ‘soup’.
 Hot soup of grains is normally served to guests and relatives.
 It is also renewed for Kwati Eating Day.